Dog and owner camping beside a mountain lake at sunset.

 What looks like a change in behaviour is often simply fatigue.

-Understanding this helps you support your dog rather than misinterpret their signals.
+Understanding this as a dog parent helps you support your dog rather than misinterpret their signals.

 Energy Levels Become More Honest